IanoNjuguna/Python/1-StackUp-Notes/Basics-1/README.md

 ## 9. [Type-Conversion](Programming-In-Python\1-StackUp-Notes\Basics-1\Type-Conversion.py)

-The type conversion is an operation that takes a data object of one type and creates the equivalent data objects of multiple types.
+Type conversion is an operation that takes a data object of one type and creates the equivalent data objects of multiple types.

 ## 10. [Control-Flow](Programming-In-Python\1-StackUp-Notes\Basics-1\Control-Flow.py)

+Computers are great at computing things, however, computers are not able to make decisions thus they require explicit instructions on what to do when certain conditions are met.
+This is done by the programmer.

+Control flow is used to dictate what happens when and if certain conditions are met.

 ## References